Angie55/MilestoneThree_KnowlegeisPower/README.md

 This site has been deployed on Heroku using the master branch on Github.
 The following steps were taken to deploy this project:

 - A requirement.txt file was created so Heroku can install the required dependencies to run the app.
-This was created by typing 'sudo pip3 freeze –local > requirements.txt' into the git bash terminal.
+This was created by typing
+`sudo pip3 freeze –local > requirements.txt` into the git bash terminal.
 It is important this is done before attempting to deploy on Heroku is order for it to work.
 - A Profile was created which tells Heroku what type of application is being deployed and how to run it.
-This was created with the command 'echo web: python run.py > Profile'.
+This was created with the command `echo web: python run.py > Profile`.
-- I logged into my heroku account, a free account can be created, then created a new app named 'knowledge-is-power-milestone'.
+- I logged into my Heroku account, a free account can be created, then created a new app named 'knowledge-is-power-milestone'.
 - I went to the ‘Setting' tab and clicked ‘Reveal Config Vars’ to add the following environment variables:
    - IP: 0:0:0:0
    - PORT: 8080